GeoRouv/2D-Spatial-Queries/README.md

 When the master is executed, it should first determine the number of file data.
 The master, in addition to the number of points, will need to calculate for each worker the position (o ff set) from which to start reading the file.
 Workers will have different O ff sets for the input file, but it is very likely that the latter logically has a smaller number of points to process (PointsToReadCount).

 The M process supports a Command Line Interface (CLI) through which the user can enter specific utilities (one or more) to be executed and their associated arguments.
 The latter are available from the value (s) of the -a parameter.
-When a user is found in the CLI, he can either exit () and finish executing the shapes or accept commands in the following format:
+When a user is found in the CLI, he can either exit () and finish executing the shapes or accept commands in the following format:<br>
 -> shape1 arg1 arg2 ... argN;
 with shape1 being the program of use of our choice, arg1 arg2 ... argN are the required parameters, and the question mark? to indicate the end of the order.

 The program should also support multi-utility group execution by separating the different comma-based commands by following the format:
 -> shape1 arg11 arg12 ... arg1N, shape2 arg21 arg22 ... arg2M, .....;

-For example, to perform a group query of a 'red' circle, an 'orange' square and a 'green' ring, we will insert the following:
+For example, to perform a group query of a 'red' circle, an 'orange' square and a 'green' ring, we will insert the following:<br>
-- → circle 3.0 2.2 5.0 red, square 3.0 3.8 2.5 orange, ring 5.0 5.0 4.0 4.5 green;
+→ circle 3.0 2.2 5.0 red, square 3.0 3.8 2.5 orange, ring 5.0 5.0 4.0 4.5 green;
 With the above command, the master will create three handlers each of which is responsible for executing each of these three utilities with the help of w workers.

 Each time the CLI reads an input line, it can recognize the number of different commands to be executed, their usage program and their individual arguments.
 Then, you'll need to create the handlers that need the following parameters: